Author: Hayley Merron

 Strong emotions that have for so long been pushed down, made invisible, split off from the public persona, can arise suddenly and seemingly without warning.
 A safe holding environment enables the client to work through these emotions in a measured way, never biting off more than they can chew.
 As a therapist working with toxic shame, my priority is the development of a holding environment and restoration of basic trust.

-One of those emotions is blame.
-It was of course always there.
+Within toxic shame ‘blame’ is a powerful emotion.
+It is for most of us the cultural air we breath.
 Getting stuck in the cycle of blaming ourselves or others prevents the cathartic process from running its course and leaves the client in a shame-filled holding pattern.
+This holding pattern is both cultural and generational.
 Toxic shame is not personal.
-It is cultural.

 Reclaiming the spontaneous, curious self